Could a tiny ear device ease cancer survivors' pain?

 Summary

-This study tests if a small, non-invasive device that stimulates a nerve in the ear can help breast cancer survivors manage pain, anxiety, depression, and fatigue from home.
-Researchers will enroll 40 survivors who have completed primary cancer treatment and still have moderate pain.
+This study tests whether a small, non-invasive device that stimulates a nerve in the ear can help breast cancer survivors manage pain, anxiety, depression, and fatigue from home.
+About 40 survivors who have finished primary cancer treatment and still have moderate pain will use the device daily for 4 weeks.
 The goal is to see if the approach is practical, safe, and helpful for symptom relief.

 Disclaimer Read more